VHIL-interns-hub/sensingmat_summer2022/docs/work-logs.md

 - Created an executable file of the metrics script
 - Started implementation to overcome issue where a person walking out of the mat and then into it again can cause incorrect metrics
 ### Saturday
+- Modified the program to check for when the person walks out of the mat and separate the matrices into different runs based on that
+- Calculated the metrics for each run individually from the separated matrices